illusion0001/orbisunjailed/alternative-dnsfix.md

 ## For who is this method?

- * This method allows direct access to the previous DNS method via the Internet Browser and self-hosting.
+ * This method allows direct access to the previous DNS method via the Internet Browser.

 ### DNS Hijacking Fix Guide